MahdiGhiasi/XpoMusic/Preview.md

 Here are the steps to get the Xpo Music Preview:

-1. Make sure you have installed Edge Chromium on your PC (version 82.0.448.0 or above)
+1. Make sure you have installed new Edge browser (Beta, Dev or Canary version) on your PC.

 2. Install test certificate [from here](https://xpomusic.com/vNext/get/XpoMusic_3.0.1.0_Debug_Test/XpoMusic_3.0.1.0_x86_Debug.cer); make sure to install it on Local Machine, inside Trusted Root Certificate Authorities.